i am Juan Vásquez (he/him), a Ph.D. student in Computer Science at the University of Colorado Boulder.

 → command-line

-espanso - it allows you to define your own text completions in a custom toml file.
-More advance features allow you to execute shell commands by just typing whatever string you define.
+espanso - define your own system-wide text completions in a custom toml file. more advance features allow you to execute shell commands by just typing whatever string you define.

 F2 - a CLI tool for batch renaming files and directories quickly and safely.

-Stirling-PDF - a locally hosted app with tons of features to modify, edit, and export pdfs.
+Stirling-PDF - a locally hosted app with tons of features for modifying editing, and exporting PDFs.

 typst - a markup-based typsetting language designed to resolve LaTeX ambiguities, and with a simpler syntax.